“The Write Way to Find Clarity”

 I spend most days helping successful men and women find clarity for their second half.
 Clarity about their calling, about their spouse’s dreams and mission, and clarity about how they will measure the results.
 Any tool that helps them gain clarity is a friend of mine.
 There are a few secret weapons and one of the most powerful is Heuristic writing- “writing to explore and discover what I do not know.”

-Last week I was speaking at the Barnabas Group in both San Diego and Orange County, CA. Several hundred marketplace leaders gathered to listen to short, powerful and compelling presentations from innovative ministries in their region.
+A couple of weeks ago, I was speaking to a group in Southern California.
+Several hundred marketplace leaders gathered to listen to short, powerful and compelling presentations from innovative ministries in their region.
 They’re looking for opportunities to serve.
 If you are not clear on your calling, it can feel frustrating listening to an array of captivating ministries, wondering which one you should explore.
 There’s a temptation to ‘just jump in’ and try something.
 You can soon become tactics-looking-for-a-strategy.
 So I asked them to “write down in one sentence “what you believe is your calling.”
 I saw some blank stares and frozen pens – minds whirling – scanning for some sense of focus from which to begin to write.

 What’s happening in those moments when you are confronted with having to write down what you may not be clear about?
 Why pose such a blunt question?

 Halftime coaches around the world have seen the power of writing out of our confusion – and we often need someone to lovingly prod us to take a risk and put down on paper what we don’t yet have an answer to.